CS 4250: Project Part 1

 This proposal is written for your (fictional) business manager, and should

-not include techno-babble about primary keys or domain data types.
+not include techno-babble about primary keys or column data types.
 What your

 group submits should be a proposal that will not change over the whole

-semester, regardless of what changes to the relational design of your database
+semester, regardless of what changes to the technical design of your database

 your group makes later on.